 Independent School tuition represents a significant investment for any family.
 There is no specific income level at which a family no longer qualifies for tuition assistance.
 Although we would like to provide firm guidelines to help you decide whether or not to apply for assistance, we have found that each family’s combination of circumstances is unique.
 The most helpful guideline comes from your own knowledge of your family’s finances.
-A good rule of thumb
+A good rule of thumb is, if in doubt, apply.

 It is important to understand that our program is budgeted on a multi-year basis according to current participation and planned new enrollment.
 Therefore, families enrolling at Park without the use of tuition assistance are expected to contribute at full tuition amounts in subsequent years.
 In the case of a change in family circumstances, families may apply for tuition assistance, however, funding may not be available to meet full demonstrated need.
 Every effort will be made to support the family's new financial situation and maintain student enrollment.